 Don’t worry, Moroccan women also get a special meal!

-Rafaiseh is a traditional dish of chicken, onion, lentil and fattened, which was organized to restore women after birth.
-Seasoned with saffron, parsley, coriander, head of shop, ginger, garlic, turmeric, salt and pepper.
+Rafaiseh is a traditional dish of chicken, onion, lentil, and fattened, which was organized to restore women after birth.
+Seasoned with saffron, parsley, coriander, head of the shop, ginger, garlic, turmeric, salt, and pepper.

 You are unlikely to find this dish in a restaurant, so set aside a day to prepare this delicious meal at home.